emiljapelt/SharpTemplar/README.md

 # SharpTemplar
-SharpTemplar is a library for writing XML in C#, using delegate nesting.
+SharpTemplar is a library for writing SGML in C#, using delegate nesting.
 Only HTML is currently implemented, therefor this document demostrates how to use SharpTemplar for writing HTML.

 ## Central types
 | Type | Description |